jsonmaur/jumpsuit/docs/tutorial.md

-# Your First Jumpsuit App: A Counter.
+# Tutorial: A Counter App!

 After you have installed Jumpsuit, you can immediately start building your app!
-Don't worry, we're going to show you how to build a simple counter app in just a few lines of code.
+Don't worry, we're going to walk you through building a simple counter app right now!

 ## Import Jumpsuit
 To use Jumpsuit, you need to import a few of it's modules first.